-This varies depending on the size of the person, but a good starting point for an adult is 1/4 to 1/2 teaspoon (1.25 to 2.5 ml) elderberry tincture, taken several times per day.
+This varies depending on the size of the person, but a traditional tincture starting point for an adult is 1/4 to 1/2 teaspoon (1.25 to 2.5 ml) elderberry tincture, taken several times per day.

-For my family, I mix a few drops into a spoonful of honey to make it pleasant to take.
-You could also add it to a hot tea, to help the alcohol evaporate, or try dropping a small amount into ginger ale.
+For my family, I mix just a few drops of tincture into a spoonful of honey to make it pleasant to take.
+You could also add it to a hot tea, to help the alcohol evaporate, or try dropping a drop or two into ginger ale.

 If you’re pregnant, nursing, on medication, or have any health concerns or questions, please consult a qualified health care provider before using herbal home remedies such as this one.

 HERBAL SALVES & BALMS